Liu-Jinyuan/liu-jinyuan.github.io/index.md

 <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/Liu-Jinyuan/liu-jinyuan.github.io/main/docs/jinyuan_cv_23.pdf">CV</a>,
 [Google Scholar](https://scholar.google.com/citations?hl=en&user=JZoiqx8AAAAJ&view_op=list_works&gmla=AJsN-F6ZzJ_d96OQwlVnTF-oqgqrxpQnrrX771f60xKjQMz51DZlzs8GPt2_hGTrI5Vis-FTSqWTNqORvViWrQAw0LyK6ICOSOHpf_kRtJV1T8P-A4sOgGk), [ORCID](https://orcid.org/0000-0003-4133-0930), [LinkedIn](https://www.linkedin.com/in/liu-jinyuan/)

 Jinyuan is currently a Ph.D. student in Mechanical and Aerospace Engineering at the University of California San Diego.
 He works with [Sutanu Sarkar](https://scholar.google.com/citations?user=mfQsfMwAAAAJ&hl=en&oi=ao) in the [CFD Lab](http://www.cfdlab.ucsd.edu/index.html).
 His current research focus is turbulence and vortex dynamics in rotating, stratified wakes.
 He has a broad interest in wall-bounded and free-shear turbulence, as well as geophysical flows.
+He seeks truth, simplicity, and beauty in fluid mechanics.

 Jinyuan received his Bachelor's Degree in engineering thermophysics from Tsinghua University, China, in 2020.
 After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in Jan.
 2021.
 He had also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo, and on turbulent channels at Universidad Politecnica de Madrid.

 Jinyuan is also an aviation photographer and a member of the [photography team](https://airways-photo.square.site/) of [Airways Magazine](https://airwaysmag.com/). [(Jetphotos gallery, ](https://www.jetphotos.com/photographer/144411) [Airways gallery)](https://airways-photo.square.site/jinyuan-liu) His shutter count exceeds 100,000.
 He swims and plays the trumpet, when he is not pretending to be a fluid dynamicist.
-He has been playing Go (Wei-Qi) since elementary school, and was ranked amateur 5-dan by the Chinese Go Association.
+He has been playing Go (Wei-Qi) since elementary school and was ranked amateur 5-dan by the Chinese Go Association.

 His name in Chinese characters is 刘晋源.

 ### Education
 Ph.
 D. student in Fluid Mechanics, Jan.
 2021 - present
    Department of Mechanical and Aerospace Engineering, UC San Diego, advised by [Sutanu Sarkar](https://scholar.google.com/citations?user=mfQsfMwAAAAJ&hl=en&oi=ao)